TarShah/Trading-Strategies/README.md

 - **X-axis:** Time (in years from the corresponding title date)
 - **Y-axis:** Final PNL (Profit and Loss) by each method, with parameters similar to the "best_of_all" strategy.

+We have created different curves with varying end dates.
+During our analysis, we found that the step where we square off at the last trading date plays a significant role.
+This is motivated by the fact that in some cases in daily_cash_flow, the last entry was positive, but the value in final_pnl.txt was negative, thus implying that the last day's price can change profit to loss and loss to profit.

 Note: In some curves, all lines become straight after a specific time.
 This occurs because the jugaad-data library is unable to provide data over that period.

 - **SBIN**: